aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

 curl -X GET "$API_ENDPOINT/video/get?videoName=aliceCatVideo.mp4" -H "Authorization: Bearer $ACCESS_TOKEN_CHARLIE" -H "ID-Token: $ID_TOKEN_CHARLIE" | jq
 ```

-It was expected to be successful.
-This relationship inheritance was discovered through traversing the relationship graph from `aliceCatVideo.mp4` along to the root directory `petVideosDirectory`.
+It is expected to be successful.
+This relationship inheritance is discovered through traversing the relationship graph from `aliceCatVideo.mp4` along to the permission boundary, in thie case, the root directory `petVideosDirectory`.

 ```
 {